WDD 131: Dynamic Web Fundamentals

 Prepare

-Instead of storing related data in complex parallel or multi-dimensional arrays, related data can be stored using objects which are more readable, stable, and maintainable.
+Rather than storing related data in complex parallel or multi-dimensional arrays, you can use objects, which are more readable, stable, and maintainable.

 This is an example of a JavaScript object literal (a collection of key-value pairs) representing a person in a concise and readable format.